 About My Practice

 My practice includes individual and relationship therapy.
 I draw on both research-based and humanistic approaches.
 My experience includes working with people distressed in relationships with family, friends, and work relationships.
 Some clients come to therapy feeling fear, loss, self-doubt, feelings of numbness, spiritual concerns, as well as people distressed in relationships.
 Some of my practice involves helping people dealing with cancer diagnosis and treatment.

 The Gottman Method

 For most couples, some areas of their relationship work well, while other areas are challenging.
 Many couples share a hope of adopting kinder ways of dealing with each other.
 I usually start with The Gottman Method—which I then personalize and adapt to your situation, with its own unique mix of hopes and fears.
-I use booklets and guides developed by The Gottman Institute, which you and your partner can then take home, at no additional cost to you.
+I use booklets developed by The Gottman Institute, which you can then take home, at no additional cost to you.

 Individual and Couples Counseling